spritz-group/PQ-IBE-DWPT-Auth/README.md

 ## Numerical analysis
 A simple python script performs this analysis and generates plots.
 It generates and tests the theoretical results of the performance analysis.

+## Security Formal Analysis with Scyther
+To run this script, you need Scyther tool (https://people.cispa.io/cas.cremers/scyther/).
+Just upload the script in the tool and run it.